 Moira Kelly House

 Walking into Moira Kelly’s home is an experience which stays with you for days and weeks.
 The rooms are filled with stories of hope overcoming sadness or illness, every wall jam-packed with photos of smiling children from all over the world.
-The house holds so much energy and strength, much like Moira herself.
+The households so much energy and strength, much like Moira herself.
 At the front door of the Inner North Melbourne home, a gorgeous old Golden Retriever meets us with a wagging tail.
 There are family rules at the door; know you’re loved, help each other, have a happy heart.

 Moira has a long history of helping people, children who need medical attention desperately and those who have been left behind.
 “I’m the person to put my hand up if everyone else thinks it’s too hard” Moira tells us over cups of tea and biscuits in their kitchen, the heart of the home.
 As we take turns holding the beautiful twins Moira and Molly (six months old) and David (three months old) we hear how Moira runs her household of seventeen.
 It’s a collaborative effort, with shared cooking duties and a team of carers.
 David’s mother Leila plays with the babies, feeds each them one by one and sips at her tea in between.
-It’s a wonder how any of the mothers actually eat during the day here!
+It’s a wonder how many of the mothers actually eat during the day here!

 Moira has dedicated her life to helping others, beginning alongside Mother Teresa in Calcutta and never looking back.
 After years of helping abroad, she returned home to Kilmore and established a home which has seen 350 children be treated for a wide range of conditions, their lives forever changed after their treatments are completed.
 When she herself became a mother of two boys from Iraq, her priorities and trajectory shifted once again.
 These two boys, Ahmed and Emmanuel are smiling down at us from various portraits in the home.
 A mother’s love evident in each proud photo displayed.
 Two years ago, Moira started yet another platform to provide help, the Moira Kelly Creating Hope Foundation, of which so many have already been gifted assistance.